RylanQ/ubuntu-server-setup/README.md

 ## Logging and Troubleshooting

 - All script logs are saved to `/var/log/setup.log`.
 Review this log if you encounter any issues.
-- Ensure no other services are using the default ports for each application before running the script.
+- Ensure that the cloud firewall is configured to allow access to the necessary ports for each service.

 ## Notes

-1. **Firewall Configuration**:
+1. **Cloud Firewall Configuration**:
-   - The script configures the firewall (`ufw`) to allow necessary ports for installed services only:
+   - The script assumes that port management is handled by an external or cloud-based firewall.
+Ensure the following ports are open as needed:
      - **Pi-hole Web Interface**: 8080 (TCP)
      - **Portainer**: 9444 (TCP)
      - **Nginx Proxy Manager**: 80 (HTTP), 81 (Admin), 443 (HTTPS) (TCP)
      - **Checkmk**: 5001 (TCP)
-   - External DNS (port 53) access is blocked for security, as Pi-hole handles internal DNS.
+     - **PiVPN**: Custom VPN port (set during installation)
-   - Ensure these ports are not blocked by external firewalls.
+   - External DNS (port 53) is not explicitly managed by this script.

 2. **Security**:
    - Generated passwords are saved securely.
 Modify the password storage method if you have custom security requirements.
    - Change the default credentials for Nginx Proxy Manager after the first login.

 3. **Port Conflicts**:
-   - Ensure that the following ports are not in use before running the script:
+   - Ensure the following ports are not in use before running the script:
      - **Portainer**: 9444
      - **Pi-hole Web Interface**: 8080
      - **Nginx Proxy Manager**: 80, 81, 443